Bradley-Stradling/Linux_Deb_Box/README.txt

 Deploy_Tools.sh should be spun off into it's own repo.
 And each individual tool should have it's own install script.
 Required dependancies should have there own install scripts as well.
 This should make the Deploy_Tools.sh repo modular and allow someone to pick and choose individual tools if they want.
+Options to remove anything deployed should be present as well.
 -----

 Unlicense applies to all files that are tagged with it directly in this